anxiety therapy

 Cognitive Behaviour Therapy for Anxiety (CBT)

 CBT is an evidence-based psychological intervention widely recognised for its success in managing anxiety.
-Cognitive behavioural therapists effectively deliver cognitive behaviour therapy for anxiety and other mental health conditions onsite or online via Zoom or other internet-based communication platforms that allow users to connect with video.
+Therapists effectively deliver cognitive behaviour therapy for anxiety and other mental health conditions onsite or online via Zoom or other internet-based communication platforms that allow users to connect with video.

 Cognitive behaviour therapy for anxiety educates people on how to start thinking differently and how to interpret anxiety-producing stimuli more adaptively.
 Moreover, it teaches people how to start acting rationally and stop being preoccupied with uncertainties and fears.
 In addition, cognitive behaviour counselling or therapy for anxiety aids people in acquiring and exercising social skills critical for overcoming anxiety, especially in the context of addressing social anxiety disorder.
 Exposure and cognitive reappraisal stand out as two particularly potent CBT techniques for managing anxiety.